 5. Odors

 Did you know that both foul and pleasant odors are red flags?
 There’s no doubt that foul odors can chase away a potential buyer during an inspection.
-However, a pleasant smell from air fresheners can be used to mask an odor during an inspection.
-Always pay attention.
+Drain odors can be a nuisance in bathrooms and kitchen sinks.
+However, a pleasant air freshener smell can be used to mask an odor during an inspection.

 How to Spot Odor-Related Red Flags